 This steak fajita marinade recipe uses just a few ingredients and within a few hours, works its magic and provides you with an unforgettable taste experience.
-It’s quick and easy, you don’t even need to cut your flank or skirt steak if you don’t want to, just toss it in the bowl in one piece and cut it later.
+It’s quick and easy, made with your choice of flank steak or skirt steak.

 Ingredients in Steak Fajita Marinade